-Fair Market Value or FMV refers to the price set for selling or purchasing an asset in the open market.
-Financial institutions like NBFCs and Government organisations use Fair Market Value while assessing the valuation of collateralised or taxed assets.
+Fair Value or refers to the price set for selling or purchasing an asset in the open market.
+Financial institutions like NBFCs and Government organizations use Fair Value while assessing the valuation of collateralized or taxed assets.

 The calculation of FMV primarily depends on the type of assets.
 You need to consider some factors while assessing an asset’s Fair Market Value.
 The uniqueness of an asset, its depreciation status, sales, liquidity, etc., are some factors to look for.